Hardcoreprawn/enterprise-iac-repo/README.md

 See [DevContainer Guide](.devcontainer/README.md) for detailed instructions.

-## Local-First Workflow
+## DevContainer-First Workflow

-This toolkit is designed for local validation before commits:
+This toolkit is designed for consistent DevContainer development:

 ```bash
 # Quick validation (fast, for development)